functionalprogrammingstrategies/functionalprogrammingstrategies/src/pages/indexed-types/codata.md

 Let's return to our example of length, force, and torque to see how this is useful.
 In the exercise where we defined torque as force times length, we fixed the computation to have SI units.
 The example code is below.
-This is a reasonable thing to do, as other units are insane, but there are a lot of insane people out there.

 ```scala
 final case class Force[Unit](value: Double) {